jbms/sphinx-immaterial/docs/content_tabs.rst

 ============

 .. note::
-    This document focused on content tabs, not navigation tabs.
+    This document discusses content tabs, not navigation tabs.

-Use of `content tabs in mkdocs-material <https://squidfunk.github.io/mkdocs-material/reference/content-tabs/>`_ theme relies on a markdown extension that isn't used in the world of Sphinx.
+Use of `content tabs in the mkdocs-material <https://squidfunk.github.io/mkdocs-material/reference/content-tabs/>`_ theme relies on a markdown extension that isn't used in the world of Sphinx.
 Instead, the sphinx-immaterial theme provides its own directives to make use of content tabs.